Note: Borrowing from other Michigan libraries through MeLCat continues to be suspended until further notice.

 - Sleeping in group study rooms is not permitted.
 If students are found sleeping on the floor or on the furniture in the rooms, they may be asked to vacate the rooms.

-- Group Study Rooms are not meant to be occupied 24 hours a day by the same group of students.
+- Group Study Rooms are not meant to be occupied 24 hours a day by the same individual or group of students.
 Small appliances, bedding, air mattresses, and additional lamps or lights are not permitted.
 If occupied rooms need to be cleaned, you may be asked to vacate the room to allow janitorial staff to enter.
 Stockpiled food is also strongly discouraged because it attracts rodents.
 Students found to be 'camping' in a room for more than 24 hrs may be asked to leave if violations of these rules occur.

 Main Library Instruction Rooms (Beaumont West, Beal, Red Cedar West, REAL):